Helping Hands International, Inc.

 We continue to receive online applications for assistance and are evaluating them on a case by case basis.
 If you (or someone you know) lost their home in the fire, please have them fill out the Fire Victims Needs Assessment link today - thank you!

-Helping Hands International is continuing to assess the impact of the Southern Oregon fires (September 2020).
+Helping Hands International is continuing to assess the impact of the Southern Oregon fires (September 2020), which damaged over 11k structures and left over 2,500 people without a home.
 If you, or someone you know, still needs help, please complete the Fire Victims Needs Assessment form today and an HHI Staff Member will contact you to discuss how we may be able to provide Disaster Relief assistance!

 Here is a short video of the Disaster Team's efforts to provide